jphong125/stellaapic/Writerside/topics/Integration-API.md

 All responses are in JSON format.

-URL of the HTTP service will be provided by Lucky Monaco team member for the Stage and production environments and looks
+URL of the HTTP service will be provided by Lucky Monaco team member for the Stage and production environments and looks like :
-like:

 ``` http
 https://<API URL>/v4/<object>
 ```

-Integration simple HTTP Service is securely protected, hence please be sure:
+Integration simple HTTP Service is securely protected, hence please be sure :
-- player’s browser (end) must NOT be used as initiator of requests to the service
+- player’s browser (end) must NOT be used as initiator of requests to the service.
-- proper IPs are supplied to Lucky Monaco for whitelisting
+- proper IPs are supplied to Lucky Monaco for whitelisting.